 Lake Hood Seaplane Base Economic Impact Study

-(ANCHORAGE, Alaska) - The Alaska Department of Transportation and Public Facilities' Ted Stevens Anchorage International Airport (ANC) today announced the completion of the Economic Impact Study for Lake Hood Seaplane Base (LHD).
+In 2013, the Alaska Department of Transportation and Public Facilities’ Ted Stevens Anchorage International Airport (ANC) announced the completion of the Economic Impact Study for Lake Hood Seaplane Base (LHD).
 The report was commissioned in conjunction with the Anchorage Economic Development Corporation (AEDC) and was completed by the McDowell Group.
-The full report is available on the ANC website.

 General aviation, particularly that generated from Lake Hood Seaplane Base, was at the heart of settlement and growth in remote areas of Alaska, and is part of the proud roots of the state’s aviation history.
 The economic impact study defines the current economic importance of the beloved landmark and helps identify how relevant the airport is for Alaskans.

 • LHD has a total economic impact of $42 million.
 The direct economic impact is $25 million, and indirect impact is $17 million.

 • Including direct, indirect and induced employment, LHD accounts for an estimated 230 jobs in 2012.
 This translates into approximately $14 million in labor income in 2012.

 • LHD supports additional economic activity with many businesses and communities that rely on flight service provided by air charter operators, including fishing, hunting and wildlife viewing lodges.